At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Studies show that up to 10% of all dogs are affected by atopic dermatitis, making it one of the most common allergies found in dogs.

 Keeping that in mind, it is important to find a solution that fits your dog's individual allergy needs.
+Be aware though, that allergies dogs, like allergies in humans, cannot be cured; they can only be managed.

 Benefits of Apoquel for Dogs